NatLabRockies/SAM/doc/source/detailed-photovoltaic-model/pv_inverter.rst

-.. note:: You can modify the MPPT voltage limits and maximum DC voltage ratings on the :doc:`System Design <pv_system_design>` page.
+.. note:: You can modify the MPPT voltage limits and maximum DC voltage ratings on the :doc:`pv_system_size` page.
 SAM uses the values from the System Design page to calculate voltage clipping losses, and to display a warning if the array output is greater than the maximum DC voltage rating.

 .. note:: During a simulation, SAM limits the inverter's DC operating voltage to the MPPT voltage ratings, so the operating voltage at an inverter MPPT input is never less than the inverter's MPPT minimum rating (MPPT-low) or greater than the MPPT maximum rating (MPPT-hi).